NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 For a full description of the response object please take a look at [Programmatic API section of this guide](/dashboard/user-guide/programmatic-interface.html).

-In some extreme cases a not success HTTP call could be made, such as access denied or internal server error.
+There are times when HTTP call could fail, such as access denied or internal server error.
 You can also listen on the @skills-report-error event to handle these situations.

 ``` js{4}